hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Books covering acoustics

 Despite the relatively few physicists who work in acoustics in recent decades, a surprisingly large number of the key books in the field have been written by physicists.
 Lord Rayleigh's 19th century classic *Theory of Sound* ranks first among these.
 (Rayleigh also won the 1904 Nobel Prize in Physics.)
-As acoustics deserves a separate page of its own, which is beyond the scope of my present efforts, I will not attempt to list such books here.
-Let it suffice to mention the names of illustrious physicist authors such as Leo Beranek, Eugene Skudrzyk, Philip M. Morse and K. Uno Ingard, Allan D. Pierce, David T. Blackstock, and Thomas D. Rossing.
-Also worthy of mention is the workhorse text by
+As acoustics deserves a separate site of its own, which is beyond the scope of my present efforts, I will simply list a sampling of fairly general works on acoustics that have been written by physicists, without further commentary.

-Kinsler/Frey/Coppens/Sanders and the textbook by Berg and Stork, also written by physicists.
+- L. Beranek, 1954:  *Acoustics*.
+McGraw-Hill Electrical and Electronic Engineering Series.
+McGraw-Hill.
+Reprinted by the Acoustical Society of America, 1986.
+- R. E. Berg and D. G. Stork, 2004: *The Physics of Sound,* 3d edition.
+Prentice Hall (now Pearson).
+- D. T. Blackstock, 2000: *Fundamentals of Physical Acoustics*.
+Wiley.
+- S. L. Garrett, 2017: *Understanding Acoustics: An Experimentalist's View of Acoustics and Vibration*.
+Graduate Texts in Physics.
+Springer.
+- L. E. Kinsler, A. R. Frey, A. B. Coppens, and J. V. Sanders, 1999: *Fundamentals of Acoustics,* 4th edition.
+Wiley.
+- H. Kuttruff, 2006: *Acoustics: An Introduction*.
+CRC Press.
+- S.-Y. Lee, 2021: *Fundamental Physics of Sound*.
+World Scientific.
+- P. M. Morse and K. U. Ingard, 1968:  *Theoretical Acoustics*.
+International Series in Pure and Applied Physics.
+McGraw-Hill.
+Reprinted by Princeton University Press, 1986.
+- A. D. Pierce, 1994:  *Acoustics: An Introduction to its Physical Principles and Applications,* 3d edition.
+Acoustical Society of America.
+Reprinted by Springer, 2019.
+- T. D. Rossing and N. H. Fletcher, 2004: *Principles of Vibration and Sound,* 2d edition.
+Springer.
+- T. D. Rossing, F. R. Moore, and P. A. Wheeler, 2002: *The Science of Sound,* 3d edition.
+Pearson Addison Wesley.
+- E. Skudrzyk, 1971:  *The Foundations of Acoustics: Basic Mathematics and Basic Acoustics*.
+Springer.

 ### Other books by physicists that you should be aware of